Best invoicing apps for UK tradespeople in 2026: honest comparison

 The catch for tradespeople is pricing.
 The Simple Start plan (£12/month) does basic invoicing and expenses but lacks CIS support.
 For CIS, you need the Plus plan at £32/month or £384/year.
 That is a real cost for a sole trader.

-QuickBooks is worth considering if you want a single platform for everything and you are prepared to spend time learning it.
+QuickBooks is worth considering if you want a single platform for everything and are prepared to spend time learning it.
 The learning curve is steeper than a dedicated invoicing app.

 Xero